5 Keys to Open Up Faith-Building at Home

 Today’s parent is connected socially—to people from every walk of life.
 In the past, neighborhoods often served as borders for parents’ social circles.
 Today we live in a global village where communication with people a world away is almost instantaneous.
 Parents rely on advice from people they know only through digital media almost as much as from immediate family and friends.
 They tend to place more trust in what peers and friends say than what “experts in ivory towers” say.
 To truly connect with today’s parent, you must build a framework of often-digital social connections.

-What to Do: A significant way you can equip parents is to construct a safe, reliable social network where faith conversations happen daily.
+A significant way you can equip parents is to construct a safe, reliable social network where faith conversations happen daily.
 These parents don’t just need support from their pastors and leaders on how to instill faith in their children; they need support from each other.
 Give parents direct connections with other parents.
 Help guide them to forums and social networking sites where they can talk openly about the issues they face in an atmosphere they’re accustomed to.
-There’s nothing better for a parent who’s struggling through an ordeal than to hear another parent say, “Boy, have I been there” or simply, “I’ll pray for you.”
+There’s nothing better for a parent who’s struggling through an ordeal than to hear another parent say, “Boy, have I been there,” or simply, “I’ll pray for you.”

 3. Today’s homes are screen-driven.

 One of the most dramatic differences between today’s parenting landscape and yesterday’s is the dramatic increase in multimedia exposure.

 The new millennium was ushered in by an explosive technological revolution.
 At any given moment, kids of all ages experience multiple technological influences in their lives—and the internet is only the starting point.
 In most of today’s homes, it’s normal to see computers, televisions, and a cellphone for every resident old enough to walk and talk at the same time.
 Numerous forms of technology bring with them numerous avenues for media bombardment.